thuvu17/Slackify/doc/README.md

   - Use Spotify API Get Track's Audio Features
   - Start with simple front end first, make sure it’s functional.
 We can work on prettify it next semester

-### Semester Goals
-  - Basic front end
-  - Some part for back end
-  - Presentation for design documentation

 ### Our Team
 - Yongwen Lei